Ocean City Sentence Reduction & Modification Lawyer

 Richard J. Brueckner has helped many clients seeking sentencing modifications and reductions achieve a favorable outcomes.
 He knows how to craft compelling motions for misdemeanor and felony offenses and will effectively guide you through the sentence modification process and ensure your rights are protected.

 CALL US 410-430-1464 OR A FREE INITIAL CONSULTATION

 You Must Act Quickly

-After being sentenced in Maryland, you have just 90 days to file a Motion to Modify Sentence or Motion for Reconsideration with the clerk of the county where your case was heard.
-Attorney Richard J. Brueckner can assist you with the filing process and will most likely submit a request to the judge to hold the motion “sub curia” (for a longer period of time) until a hearing is requested at a later date.
+After being sentenced in Maryland, you have just 90 days to file a Motion to Modify the Sentence or a Motion for Reconsideration with the clerk of the county where your case was heard.
+Attorney Richard J. Brueckner can assist you with the filing process and will most likely submit a request to the judge to hold the motion “sub curia” (for a longer period) until a hearing is requested at a later date.
 A hearing can be postponed up to five years from the date of filing.

 What if I Missed the 90 Day Deadline?

 If you fail to file a motion to modify your sentence within the 90-day deadline, the court will no longer have jurisdiction over your sentence and you would lose your right to request that the judge change your sentence.
 However, if you were previously represented by another lawyer who mishandled your case and did not file a motion for modification within the correct time frame, you may be eligible to file a belated motion for modification.